xxfoundation/elixxir-docs/end_to_end.md

-Herein we shall present the designs of the end to end mix network message transport along with an end to end encryption protocol used by the Elixxir chat application (known as "xx messenger", **citation needed**).
+Herein we shall present the designs of the end to end mix network message transport along with an end to end encryption protocol used by the xx network chat application (known as "xx messenger", **citation needed**).

-As we'll soon show, these are rather two distinct protocols.
-The encryption protocol could be used with other transports, and likewise other types of applications could use the mix network transport protocol.
+As we'll soon see, these are rather two distinct protocols.
+The encryption protocol could in theory be used with other transports but there would be counter productive since it's optimized for use with our cMix mix network.
+Likewise other types of applications besides xx messenger could use the mix network transport protocol.

 # The Elixxir End To End Transport Protocol